TrinityEmulator/TrinityEmulator/README.md

 * **Run An Emulator**
   * Prerequisites

+    We highly recommand you run Trinity on a **WinTel machine (with a NVIDIA dedicated GPU if possible)**, as this hardware/software setting is more tested than others.
     1. Ensure that you have turned on Intel VT in the BIOS settings.
     2. Install Intel HAXM (instructions [here](https://github.com/intel/haxm/wiki/Installation-Instructions-on-Windows).
     And then you are good to go!